SchoolOfCode/w12d5_typescript-react-hackathon-ali-rafael-miguel/PLAN.md

 ## search by city - input type="text"
 ### take the city string add to url api request to fetch the weather by city data
-### to render the weather data into a display card

 ## display today's weather